-A computer program, developed by Gary Tasker, USGS, was modified by Glenn Moglen, Virginia Tech, to facilitate the estimation of flood discharge estimates at ungaged sites using the Fixed Region regression equations documented in Appendix 3.
+The Tasker computer program facilitates the estimation of flood discharge estimates at ungaged sites using the Fixed Region regression equations documented in Appendix 3.
 The equivalent years of record, the standard errors of prediction and prediction intervals are also computed for these estimates using the Tasker program.